statphysandml/MCMCSimulationLib/doc/getting_started.md

 It is very likely that one wants to compute measures on the configurations which are not implemeted already.
 There is the possiblity to add code to do this either in Python or C++.

-In C++, it is done by overloading the generate_measures function of SystemBase class or the perform_measure and get_measure_names functions.
+In C++, it is done by overloading the generate_measures function of SystemBase class or the perform_measurements and get_measure_names functions.

 In Python, one can generate a custom_measures.py file that implements a compute_measures function.
 For an example, see the Ising model implementation, i.e., the files in the examples/IsingModel/python_scripts/ directory.
 The path to this scripts needs to be set in C++.
 This can be done with the help of `PYTHON_SCRIPTS_PATH` CMake variable.